 June 10, 2009

 My solutions which reduced errors in the BC Stats population estimates and forecasts were considered confrontational by the long time employees one of whom was given the manager position.
-Subsequently, I was accused of having a behavioural problem that made a co-worker, revised in June 2007 to two female coworkers, fear for their safety.
+Subsequently, I was accused of not being able to control my behaviour (what behaviour, I have yet to be told) which made a co-worker, revised in June 2007 to two female coworkers, fear for their safety.

 My requests for mediation were denied and I was required to submit a grievance.
 While the grievance was before the Deputy Minister, I was subjected to a mock firing in another attempt to coerce, threaten, and intimidate me, because I filed a complaint, and was about to participate in proceedings covered by the Labour Code, in contravention of the Labour Code, Section 5 (1).